 “Body horror” was the term coined to contextualize Cronenberg’s work in the 1970s and 1980s, the period of his career when he worked almost exclusively in the science fiction/horror genre.
 Like all such phrases, it’s a shortcut: there’s more to understand than just an obsession with mutation and organs falling off.
 Cronenberg’s great concern has always been the body—he calls it “the first fact of human existence”—but his films differ substantially from the other horror cinema of their era in exploring our anatomies from the inside out.
 Limbs are rarely under threat from chainsaws in his films—they are more likely to atrophy or multiply or go the way of an arthropod.

 Even when he has reached across to other genres—as in his most recent picture, the London mob drama Eastern Promises (2007)—there’s a lingering interest in the totemic importance of physique.
 Every wound or scar stands as an entry on these gangsters’ curricula vitae.
 It’s notable that the film’s most heralded set piece is a knife fight in the chambers of a Turkish bath house, in which Viggo Mortensen’s hero combats two assailants while stark naked, a statuesque male nude contorted into a dance of death.
 Meanwhile, the ritual of gaining star tattoos, prized status symbols within the ranks of the Vory v Zakone, draws Cronenberg’s attention as an eroticized spectacle in itself, not just a cultural pointer.
 All this—Naked Lunch (1991) and M. Butterfly (1993) too—and he isn’t even gay.

-*This is an excerpt.
-To read the rest of this article, buy issue 2 of The Point.
+*This article appeared in Issue 2’s symposium “What is film for?”
+To read the rest of the article, buy the issue here.